nextflow-io/nextflow/docs/dsl2.rst

 Workflow publish
 ----------------

+.. attention:: This features has been retired and it will not be included in the final DSL2 release.

 The ``publish`` clause in the workflow declaration allow the definition of one or more output channels whose content needs to be copied to a storage location of your choice.
 For example::